-Answer, because if you approach fewer than that, you risk being rejected just because the handful of agents you approached had their hands full of existing work at the time you approached them.
+Because if you approach fewer you risk being rejected just because the agents you approached had their hands full of existing work at the time you approached them.

 So why not more than that?

 Well, OK, you could go to more.
-15 would be fine, and maybe even 18 wouldn’t be crazy.
-But really, as soon as you are querying 10 or more agents, one of those guys WILL pick your book up, if your book is good enough.
+15 would be fine, and maybe even 18 wouldn’t be too crazy.
+But really, as soon as you are querying 10 or more agents, one of those guys WILL ask for a full request if your book is good enough.

-How To Write A Query Letter (Or, Covering Letter)
+How To Write A Query Letter (ie Covering Letter)

-It’s not hard to write a good query letter (still often called a covering letter in the UK.)
-In fact, if you can write a half-decent book, you can unquestionably write a perfectly good query letter.
+It’s not hard to write a good query letter.
+In fact, if you can write a half-decent book, you can unquestionably write a perfectly good query letter (download our FREE template).

 Dear Mr Redintooth,

 I am currently seeking an agent for my first novel, A Farewell To Legs.
-The novel (of about 70,000 words) tells a love story, set against the background of a busy amputation clinic in Bangalore.
+The novel (at 81,000 words) tells a love story, set against the background of a busy amputation clinic in Glasgow.
 I have enclosed the first three chapters plus a brief synopsis with this submission.
-I am a thirty-year-old accountant.

 [Then one short paragraph of no more than 100 words describing the setting / hero / premise of the book]

-The story arose from my own experiences during a recent trip to Bangalore.
+I’m a 30-year-old accountant from Leeds.
+This story arose from my own experiences during a recent trip to Glasgow.
 The book attempts to deal with themes of loss and suffering in an accessible, moving, and uplifting way.
-I was particularly keen to write to you, after your success with Goodbye, Little Ear, the autobiographical work by Mr Van Gogh.
+I was particularly keen to write to you, after your success with Goodbye, Little Ear, the biographical work by Mr Van Gogh.